Alphabeat: Anders SG

-In August 2022, SG again took to Instagram, posting that he had "been making a lot of music," suggesting he was to release further tracks.
-On September 19 this was confirmed, with the announcement of a debut single, album and tour.
+In August 2022, SG again took to Instagram, posting that he had "been making a lot of music", suggesting he was to release further tracks.
+On 19 September this was confirmed, with the announcement of a debut solo single, album and tour.

-SG's first single, "Noget For Nogen" was subsequently released on September 23.
-A day later, on September 24, SG appeared on Danish radio station DR P4 to promote the single.
+SG's first single under his own name, "Noget For Nogen" (English: Something For Someone), was subsequently released on 23 September.
+A day later, on 24 September, SG appeared on Danish radio station DR P4 to promote the single.
+Two more singles have since followed, "Den Arbejdende Mand" (English: The Working Man) on 28 October 2022 and "Penge På Lomme" (English: Money In Your Pocket) on 3 February 2023.